rtaylor034/mc_anymenu/data/amenu/functions/readme.txt

     id: string
     Count: byte
     Slot: byte
-    tag: ITEM NBT
+    tag: ItemNbt
 }

+ItemNbt: {
+    amenu? {
+        path[]: string
+        payload? any
+    }
+    (ANY)
+}

 -- WHERE IM AT --
-what to do/how to implement stacking/fluid menus (i.e. multiple menus in a single host that would overlap)
+- testing load/attach/detach

 -- THOUGHTS --
-- by default the menu last loaded should stack on-top of other menus
+^ menus attached last are always on top
-- menus should NOT be able to resize, the root menu slots define all submenu slots
+^ menus should NOT be able to resize, the root menu slots define all submenu slots
 - on death/block broken, dropped 'menu items' should be detected and their item data should be replaced with their corresponding Slot's saved item (opposed to just killing them and summoning new items)
-- fliud menus will try to move out of the way if another menu would cover them

 -- TODO --
-- Implement stacking for 'api/load'
-- attach
-- detach

 -- SHOULDS --
-- anymenu's 'tick' should be before all dependent packs. (this primarily so menu items dropped on death can be killed before being detected)
+- anymenu's 'tick' should be before all dependent packs. (this primarily so menu items dropped on death can be killed before being detected)p